Cultivating calm, building confidence, nurturing community

-AIKIDO ("the way of blending with energy") is a defensive martial art where one uses fluid, circular movements to blend with the motion of an attack and redirect that motion into dynamic throws or immobilizing pins.
-In addition to martial techniques, the art utilizes deep breathing, relaxation, centering, and proper body alignment.
-Consistent Aikido practice improves one’s physical conditioning—strength, balance, flexibility, coordination—and one’s mental conditioning—self-confidence, concentration, perception, and concern for others.
+AIKIDO ("the way of blending with energy") is a defensive martial art that uses fluid, circular movements to blend with the motion of an attack and redirect that motion into dynamic throws or immobilizing pins.
+The art also utilizes mindful breathing, relaxation, centering, and proper body alignment.

-Aikido is a thoughtful art in that it does not cultivate aggression in order to counter aggression, and it continually reveals new and interesting things to those who practice it.
-Aikido is also a vigorous art.
-It takes your body, mind, and spirit beyond their ordinary boundaries into a new level of vitality.
+Aikido is a thoughtful art in that it does not cultivate aggression in order to counter aggression, and it continually reveals new and interesting things to practitioners.
+It is also a vigorous art.
+Aikido takes body, mind, and spirit beyond their ordinary boundaries into a new level of vitality.

 Are you a young person or parent concerned about bullying?